synergycodes/ng-diagram/apps/docs/src/content/docs/api/Components/NgDiagramComponent.md

 > **paletteItemDropped**: `EventEmitter`\<[`PaletteItemDroppedEvent`](/docs/api/types/paletteitemdroppedevent/)\>

-Event emitted when a palette item is dropped into the diagram
+Event emitted when a palette item (node or group) is dropped into the diagram.
+This event carries information about the newly created node and its drop position.

 ***